raajasekhar10/walmartAssignment/README.md

  + Attempting to reserve seats after the seat hold expired
  + The number of seats requested exceeds the total available seats

-TicketService implementation is not thread safe or transactional.
+NOTE: TicketService implementation is not transactional.